petertardif/TandemCodingChallenge/README.md

 ### Choices Made
 I decided to use a very simple set up of a HTML, CSS, JavaScript, and jQuery.
 I normally enjoy writing React code, but utilizing React for a simple single page app would have been overkill and unnecessary.

+Since the requirements did not specifically say to parse the JSON file, I made the decision to not parse the JSON file and instead just add it into a static file called store.js.
+The rationale was not to over optimize and not make the app accept additional JSON files that can be parsed.
+I enjoyed writing this simple app and thanks for your time!